Please read carefully

 The following guidance is from 04/09/2021

 We are keeping up to date with the government guidance as it changes.
 We take decisions to keep congregation members and ministers as safe as possible.
 St Mark's is now open for services but still with most COVID restrictions in place until cases locally reduce.
-We hope to recommence singing in church in September 2021.
+We have recommenced singing in church in September 2021, with masks worn.

 Please do join us online for services and prayer if you cannot make it in person.